historybman/datahum/notes.md

 - People are attracted to unsupervised learning because it seems not to be importing external assumptions
 - But that means that the assumptions are calling from inside the house.

+# March 7, 2017
+Going over homework from Week 6.

+REgularization forces you to have a simple boundary; prevents you from overfitting.

+Discussion of Pasanek, Sculley; Horton et. al on the

+## Ted's comments for the deay: A menagerie of learning strategies.
+A tour of the options; a tour of the menagerie.

+Learning algorithm: updtae boundary by pulling it toward misclassified examples.

+HOw Logistic regression is different: Instead of a step function, the linear input is mapped to [0,1] with a logistic function.
+In effect this means the boundary is blurry.

+Also a regression algorithm optimizes the whole set.
+Prevents overfitting.

+## Ensemble methods
+- A combination of several different models can often perform better than any single model.
+- Why?
+This should be counter-intuitive; bias - variance tradeoff.
+The risk of overfitting should become a problem here.
+- The reason is that the errors are _uncorrelated_; this can reduce bias without increasing variance.
+- Bagging (bootstrap aggregating): generate a lot of models and make them "vote."
+A bootstrap sample is a 2/3 sample; with the possibility of sampling some of them more than once.
+- Boosting also is like this; here you focus on misclassified examples).

+## Random forests
+- A bootstrap aggregate of decision trees, each working in a random subspace of the whole feature space.

+## Support Vector Machines
+- The separating hyperplane is often underspecified by an imperative to "minimize error."
+THis is still basically the state of the art for text classification.

+THe basic strategy os we are going to minimize the error.

+How do we pick the hyperplane that distinguishes: You want to maximize the margin:
+- SVM adopt the more demanding goal of "maximizing the margin."

+## The kernel trick
+distorts the problem space with another dimension in order to separate

+## For humanists, and in the prive sector, optimizing accuracy is rarely the only goal
+- Complicated ensembles are tricky to implement
+- Complex algorithms can be hard to explain.

+## Questions are rarely binary
+- Multi-class prediction(directly, or via one-vs-all, or one-vs-one, strategies).